kubermatic/docs/content/kubermatic/main/tutorials-howtos/kkp-configuration/custom-certificates/_index.en.md

 start.

-To override the CA bundle, either overwrite the `static/ca-bundle.pem` file in the `kubermatic-operator` Helm chart with your own and then `helm upgrade` the operator, or manually change the ConfigMap later using `kubectl edit`.
-Note that you should not use Helm and kubectl to manage your CA bundle, but only one of the two.
+To override the CA bundle, either overwrite the `static/ca-bundle.pem` file in the `kubermatic-operator` Helm chart with your own and then `helm upgrade` the operator, or create a custom CA bundle in a `ConfigMap` with a distinct name (e.g. `ca-bundle-customized`) in the `kubermatic` namespace.

-Changes to the ConfigMap are picked up automatically and are then reconciled.
+Changes to the `ConfigMap` are picked up automatically and are then reconciled.

-A typical CA bundle ConfigMap must look like this:
+A typical CA bundle `ConfigMap` must look like this:

 ```yaml
 apiVersion: v1